alphagov/govuk-mobile-backend/applications/README.md

 * `npx cdk deploy`  deploy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+## Running functions locally

+You can use the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) to run functions locally.

+AWS SAM (Serverless Application Model) is an alternative way of provisioning serverless applications on AWS.
+It is effectively a set of syntactic sugar over CloudFormation, and uses YAML files to define high-level concepts like an API Gateway endpoint backed by a Lambda.
+Digital Identity (DI) use SAM to provision their AWS resources.
+In this case we are not using SAM to provision resources, but just the CLI's capability to run functions locally.

+Here are the steps you need to follow:

+* First run a `cdk synth` - this generates a CloudFormation template from the CDK code, which we can pass to SAM.
+The template will be located in the `cdk.out` directory
+* Make sure we have an example event that invokes the function correctly - an example is in `functions/events/example.json`
+* You can then invoke it using `sam local invoke HelloWorldHandler -t cdk.out/GovukMobileBackendStack.template.json -e functions/events/example.json`

 ## Creating a new serverless endpoint